leadedge/SpoutRecorder/README.md

 * ALT+F2 &nbsp; - stop
 * ALT+Q &nbsp;&nbsp; - stop and quit

-All options are saved in an initialization file on exit and recalled when the program opens again.
+Settings are saved in an initialization file on exit and recalled when the program opens again.

 FFmpeg encoding speed is shown in the console window.
 You should see a speed of 1.0 if the encoding is keeping pace with the input frame rate.
 The default encoding framerate is 30fps and can be changed with the batch file options.